diffpy/cmi_exchange/README.md

 New User Tips
 -------------

 The best way to run the examples is to use [IPython](http://ipython.org) with interactive plotting.
-For example to run the calcpdfc60 script, navigate to the cmi_scripts/calcpdfc60 directory and
+For example, to simulate the PDF of C60, navigate to the [cmi_scripts/calcpdfc60](./cmi_scripts/calcpdfc60) directory and
 type:

     $ ipython --pylab